FREE shipping to on qualifying orders when you spend or more. All prices ex. VAT.

 Glove Box Standard Operating Procedure

-Working safely within an inert atmosphere glove box requires care and co-operation from everyone who uses it.
+Working safely within an inert glove box requires care and co-operation from everyone who uses it.
 For this reason, we recommend outlining a standard operating procedure for your laboratory.
 Everyone with access to the glove box should agree to follow this procedure.

 When working in a glove box, always remember the golden rules.